By Rachel Hoeing

 Dinner – Puglia’s w/ reservation: Kids ⭐⭐⭐⭐⭐, Parents ⭐⭐⭐⭐⭐

 The 9/11 Memorial pools and Museum, although gut-wrenching and somber, were absolutely amazing.
 We arrived shortly before opening and visited the memorial pools first.
 We then downloaded the app on our phones to use inside the museum, which gave descriptions of exhibits.
 (You can bring headphones with you.)
 The Historical Museum itself is in the center of the hallways.
 (It’s easy to miss, but it includes some of the most important information.)
 My children started to get antsy after about an hour or so, but stuck it out for our sake.
 We left after two hours, but I honestly could have stayed another two.
 There is so much to discover, remember, and learn.
 Merchant’s River House had a great atmosphere, delicious food, reasonably priced menu (for NYC), and had amazing views of the Hudson River and New Jersey.
 We walked along the river after lunch and enjoyed ourselves immensely!
 The Statue of Liberty tour probably would have rated higher for us had it not been Easter weekend.
 It was extremely crowded and even with our pre-purchased tickets (I actually bought these separately before I found out about CityPass) we waited almost two hours.
 Tickets to the crown were sold out prior to my purchasing, which was almost three months in advance, so if you want to go to the crown, purchase early.
 (The CityPass ticket does not include pedestal or crown access.)
 The statue is of course something that you want on your Bucket List, but honestly the Circle Line Cruise from yesterday got so close to the statue that we almost felt like we’d already been there.
 If you are pressed for time and the lines are long, maybe just opt for the Circle Line Cruise or the Staten Island Ferry instead of going to the statue itself.
 We then went WAY across town and stood in line for about 45 minutes to try Cookie Dough Confections.
 The cookie dough is delicious for the first five bites and then we all felt like we wanted to puke.
 It was so heavy.
 But, many people like this place, so you may want to get other opinions.
-If I had to do it over, I would have chosen Momofuku Milk Bar for an afternoon snack instead!
+If I had to do it over, I would have chosen Momofuku Milk Bar for an afternoon snack instead.
 Puglia’s Restaurant is not for the timid.
 Located in Little Italy, we had gotten this recommendation from a friend and thought it would be a quaint little dinner where we could meet up with my cousins who were also in town.
 We were surprised to find live music and people standing on chairs and dancing throughout the meal.
 It didn’t hurt that there was a large party sitting near us celebrating a 26th birthday that evening.
 Again, this set-up isn’t for everyone (it was extremely loud entertainment) but our family had an absolute blast!
 It was one of our favorite memories.
-I still can’t believe we fit all this into one day!
+I still can’t believe we fit all of this excitement into one day!

 Breakfast – Eat at apartment